percona/pxc-docs/docs/add-node.md

-# Adding Nodes to Cluster
+# Add nodes to cluster

 New nodes that are [properly configured](configure.md#configure) are provisioned automatically.
 When you start a node with the address of at least one other